webstylecenter/Homepage/README.md

-#  NewsFeed.me
+#  FeedNews.me
 ![alt text](https://pvd.onl/oy59sb.jpg)
 A powerfull dashboard tool to keep track of your favorite news sites, daily tasks, reminders, and so much more.
-NewsFeed.me, previously calles "It's my Homepage" brings you a site that you can set as startpage of your browser, or use Electron to run it as an app.
+FeedNews.me, previously calles "It's my Homepage" brings you a site that you can set as startpage of your browser, or use Electron to run it as an app.

 # Functionality
 - Read and manage RSS Feeds